 Dress Code : Formal Dress

 The final day of stage -2 testing.
 The candidates pack their bags, have breakfast assemble their luggage in the shed and sit in waiting hall for their turn .
 In the conference room all the assessors sit together and discuss whether a candidate is suitable to be recommended based on his performance in all the tasks and if there is a doubt they further question him during the conference.
 The non doubt cases are asked almost the same questions which include about their stay , tests, food and all, any suggestions, etc.

 After this the results are announced and the recommended candidates stay for medical tests while others are sent home.

-Download Our App to enrol yourself for SSB Interview online coaching.
+Download Our App to enroll yourself for SSB Interview online coaching.